 Let's pick a test you are probably good at.

-I was rather surprised by this unprovoked challenge,
+I was taken aback by this unprovoked challenge,

 and considered it for a few seconds.

-I had every reason to suspect he could do more pull-ups than me,
+reason to suspect he could do more pull-ups than me.

 This antic attracted the attention of the entire group.

 I then invited him to do the same.

 When he tried to get a grip on the lintel,